josmac69/technical_challenge_l/4_data_architecture/README.md

   * will require some heartbeat mechanism to detect this

 Assumptions:
+* All events are created by system.
+User input is not considered.
 * Even with hundreds of parking spaces available on one parking lot, frequency of events for one specific parking lot is actually quite small.
 Only a few events per minute for one parking lot.
 * Frequency will be limited by capacity of entrance/exit gates.
 How many cars can enter/exit parking lot per minute.
 Many parking lots in real life can just 1 entry and 1 exit gate.
 Sometimes with 2 lanes, very rarely with more lines.
 * Frequency of events can grow only in case we start managing multiple parking lots.
 But even in this case, frequency of events will be still reasonably small.